erikgrenfors/FSND-Capstone-Trade-Compliance-Monitor/README.md

 python -m pip install --upgrade pip pip install -r requirements.txt
 ```
+Note: `gunicorn` isn't required for running the application locally.
 # Setting up local PostgreSQL database
 If not already on your system, download and install [PostgreSQL](https://www.postgresql.org/download/)
 Instructions below involves a user called "postgres".
 If your user is named differently, change accordingly.
 If you prefer a different database name than "trade_compliance_monitor_dev", change accordingly.